tvmlabs/tvm-sdk/tvm_cli/README.md

 `<depool_address>` - address of the DePool contract.

-all `--value` parameters must be defined in tons, like this: `--value 150.5`, which means the value is 150,5 tons.
+all `--value` parameters must be defined in VMSHELLs, like this: `--value 150.5`, which means the value is 150,5 VMSHELLs.

 `<msig_address>` - address of the wallet that made the stake.